graalvm/graal-languages-demos/graaljs/graaljs-gradle-webpack-guide/README.md

     ▀▀▀▀▀▀▀ ▀ ▀▀▀▀     ▀▀▀▀▀▀
 ```

-## 6\.
-Conclusion
+## 6. Conclusion

 By following this guide, you've learned how to:

-* Use GraalJS and its Gradle dependencies to embed a JavaScript library in your Java application.
+* Use GraalJS and the GraalVM Polyglot API to embed a JavaScript library in your Java application.
-* Use Webpack to bundle an NPM package into a self-contained `_.mjs` file, including its dependencies and polyfills for Node.js core modules that may be required to run on GraalJS.
+* Use Webpack to bundle an NPM package into a self-contained _.mjs_ file, including its dependencies and polyfills for Node.js core modules that may be required to run on GraalJS.
 * Use the Gradle Node plugin to seamlessly integrate the `npm install` and `webpack` build steps into your Gradle project.

-Feel free to use this demo as inspiration and a starting point for your own applications\!
+Feel free to use this demo as inspiration and a starting point for your own applications!